-- \Box If you are exposed to chemicals:
+If you are exposed to chemicals:

-- Immediately remove all affected clothing

-- Flush the affected areas with water for 15 minutes, not less.
-Use the emergency shower and/or eyewashes as necessary.

-- The location of the safety showers and eyewashes are clearly marked with signs.
-Memorize the locations of the safety shower and eyewashes. - Contact a staff member after you have flushed the exposed area with water.
-All injuries occurring in the NanoFab facilities must be reported to the Health, Safety & Risk Management Office within 24 hours.
+- Immediately remove all affected clothing - Flush the affected areas with water for 15 minutes, not less.
+Use the emergency shower and/or eye washes as necessary. - The location of the safety showers and eyewashes are clearly marked with signs.
+Memorize the locations of the safety showers and eyewashes.

 Exposure of the eyes requires flushing with water for at least 15 minutes.
-As a precaution, all exposures to the eye will require a visit to an emergency room for a checkup.
+As a precaution, all exposures to the eye will require a visit to an emergency room for a check-up.
 Contact a staff member as soon as possible for assistance or call ext.
-5411.
+5411